aquasecurity/tracee/docs/docs/detecting/index.md

 !!!
 Example
-    Let's put together all that we learned from the [tracing] section, together with what we're learning at this section and see how we can trace events and pipe them to **tracee-rules** so detections occur:
+    Let's put together all that we learned from the [tracing] section, together with what we're learning at this section and see how we can filter events and pipe them to **tracee-rules** so detections occur:

      [tracing]:../tracing/index.md